 So make yourself a cup of tea, find a cozy reading space, and take a nice break with a good book.
 You never know, reading it could even give you ideas for something you could write…

 There are still some writers who will claim they simply don’t enjoy reading.
 They just want to write.
 I understand.
 I was once in their shoes.
 But I firmly believe that the “I don’t enjoy reading” claim doesn’t have a solid basis.
 You simply haven’t found something you enjoy reading yet.

 So if you don’t enjoy reading, try reading a genre you haven’t tried before, and see if you change your mind.
 If it’s the act of holding a book and finding a quiet space that turns you off, consider audiobooks.
-While some people turn up their noses at books that are listened to rather than physically read, there’s nothing wrong with consuming literature and information in the way that best suits your preferences and lifestyle.
+While some people turn up their noses at books that are listened to rather than physically read, there’s nothing wrong with consuming literature and information in the way that best suits your preferences and lifestyle (and let’s not forget—abilities).
 You can also try reading books on an eReader if that’s more convenient to you.

 However you decide to read more books, the important thing is that you do so.